Built-in Filters

 unique

-List de-duplication.
-Usage is the same as sort, when the reference value is a string, you can specify whether to ignore case by case_sensitive.
+Deduplicates a list.
+Usage is the same as sort.
+When the reference value is a string, you can use case_sensitive to specify whether to ignore case.

 {{ people | unique(attribute="age") }}